-By the 2015-2016 school year, each school district in the State must adopt a teacher and principal evaluation policy based on the statewide TLE System.
+By the 2013-2014 school year, each school district in the State must adopt a teacher and principal evaluation policy based on the statewide TLE System.
 Regional Accreditation Officers assigned to each LEA will audit documents and teacher records to determine if each LEA has implemented the TLE System for evaluation purposes.
 In addition, data generated through the TLE will be submitted to the SEA annually and analyzed for trends.

-LEAs, as well as the SEA, will use the data generated from the TLE to drive a multitude of educational decisions (See Attachment 10A: Oklahoma Statutes Related to TLE).
+LEAs, as well as the SEA, will use the data generated from the TLE to drive a multitude of educational decisions.